Notes from RSPB Conwy

 Ready for curlews

 Before long, Sam was needed by colleagues in another part of the valley, so I got a lift back to Penmachno with plans to return later.
-Although we did return this evening, by then the rain had settled in.
+Although we returned this evening, by then the rain had settled in.
 Unfortunately rain is the one thing that really stops play - I have a windshield for the dish, but raindrops are clearly audible against the plastic, and the microphone isn’t waterproof.
 At least there was a rainbow.

 Day 3.

 What a day today was!
-Having not heard very much at dawn yesterday, I decided to sleep in and head off around noon to a different patch, this time within walking distance of Penmachno (Sam had left by this point, so I’d lost my wheels).
+Having not heard very much at dawn yesterday, I decided to sleep in and head off around noon to a different patch, this time within walking distance of Penmachno (Sam had left by this point, and I’d lost my wheels).
 I headed out of the village and up a steep farm track that became increasingly rough, until it melted into moorland.
-I’d been told there were a few pairs of curlews up there, but by about 4pm I’d only heard one, calling briefly in the distance.
-I’m leaving tomorrow, so by this point I was beginning to have a word with myself that I might have to accept defeat.
+I’d been told there were a few pairs of curlews up there, but by about 16:00 I’d only heard one, calling briefly in the distance.
+I’m leaving tomorrow, so by this point I was beginning to have a word with myself - I might have to accept defeat.
 My goal across these trips is to record the ‘arc’ of the curlew breeding season.
 Up in Geltsdale I recorded the bubbling song of display flights; here in Wales I was hoping to catch the alarm calls that signal chicks, but so far I’d failed and I was running out of time.
 I decided to head back down the hills and return to the village.
-Perhaps I’d at least find someone local to chat to about curlews for the podcast...
+Perhaps I’d at least find someone local to chat to about curlews…

 trying to find a curlew in a haystack